rollbear/trompeloeil/docs/CookBook.md

 }
 ```

-Captured variable that are returned as references must either be enclosed in
+Captured variables that are returned as references must either be enclosed in
-an extra parenthesis, or
+extra parenthesis, or
 [`std::ref()`](http://en.cppreference.com/w/cpp/utility/functional/ref).

 Returning a reference obtained from a function call, however, does not